jlgar/Elasticsearch/README.md

 # Elasticsearch
-run and use Elasticsearch with Docker
+used Python to load data into Elasticsearch running on Docker